awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

       ```
       sudo chown -R ggc_user:ggc_group /greengrass-root/certs/
-      sudo chown -R ggc_user:ggc_group /greengrass-root/ggc/packages/1.10.1/lambda/
+      sudo chown -R ggc_user:ggc_group /greengrass-root/ggc/packages/1.10.2/lambda/
       ```
 **Note**
 The ggc\_user and ggc\_group accounts are used by default to run system Lambda functions\.
 If you configured the group\-level [default access identity](lambda-group-config.md#lambda-access-identity-groupsettings) to use different accounts, you should give permissions to that user \(UID\) and group \(GID\) instead\.

 1. Make the *greengrass\-root* directory read\-only by using your preferred mechanism\.
 **Note**
 One way to make the *greengrass\-root* directory read\-only is to mount the directory as read\-only\.
 However, to apply over\-the\-air \(OTA\) updates to the AWS IoT Greengrass Core software in a mounted directory, the directory must first be unmounted, and then remounted after the update\.
 You can add these `umount` and `mount` operations to the `ota_pre_update` and `ota_post_update` scripts\.
-For more information about OTA updates, see [Greengrass OTA Update Agent](core-ota-update.md#ota-agent) and [AWS IoT Greengrass Core Update with Managed Respawn](core-ota-update.md#managed-respawn-ggc)\.
+For more information about OTA updates, see [Greengrass OTA update agent](core-ota-update.md#ota-agent) and [Managed respawn with OTA updates](core-ota-update.md#ota-managed-respawn)\.

 1. Start the daemon\.